-In the cumulative consolidated third quarter of the fiscal year ending March 31, 2018, the Yahoo Japan Group recorded a revenue growth of 4.4% compared with the same period last year due to the increase in the advertising-related revenue including paid search advertising and Premium Advertising.
+In the cumulative consolidated second quarter of the fiscal year ending March 31, 2018, the Yahoo Japan Group recorded a revenue growth of 4.5% compared with the same period last year due to the increase in the advertising-related revenue including Paid Search Advertising and Premium Advertising.
 The consolidation of eBOOK Initiative Japan Co., Ltd. during the last consolidated fiscal year and other factors also contributed to this result.

-Operating income decreased year on year due to strengthened investments in sales promotional activities and data facilities, etc., despite the revenue expansion, ASKUL Corporation's insurance proceeds and gain on sales of property and equipment.
-While income before income taxes in the period under review grew compared with the same period last year due to gain on sales of shares and other factors, net income attributable to the owners of the parent decreased year on year mainly because we have prorated ASKUL Corporation's insurance proceeds and gain on sales of property and equipment to non-controlling interests.
+Operating income decreased year on year due to strengthened investments in sales promotional activities and data facilities, etc., despite the revenue expansion and ASKUL Corporation's insurance proceeds.
+While income before income taxes in the period under review grew compared with the same period last year due to gain on sales of shares and other factors, net income attributable to the owners of the parent decreased year on year mainly because we have prorated ASKUL Corporation's insurance proceeds to non-controlling interests.